 Looking for things to do while in Key West, or if you live in South Florida and want to go on an adventure – check out Dry Tortugas National Park!
 Going to Dry Tortugas by seaplane is such a fun day trip from Key West.

 Dry Tortugas National Park is located 70 miles west of Key West, FL, and is only accessible by ferry, seaplane, or private boat, making it one of the least-visited national parks.
 If you want to experience beautiful coral reefs, marine wildlife sightings, & historical Fort Jefferson, this remote national park should be on your bucketlist!

-If riding in a seaplane is on your bucketlist, this is a great place to do it!
+If flying in a seaplane is on your bucket list, going to Dry Tortugas by seaplane is a great time to do it!
 We opted to splurge for the seaplane to Dry Tortugas, and it was such a cool experience.
 I even got to ride in the cockpit with the pilot!

 Key West Seaplane Charters is the only seaplane company that operates to the island

-We did the half day excursion, and were satisfied with 2.5 hours exploring the island.
+We did the half day excursion and felt like 2.5 hours on the island was enough time.
 In addition to the costs listed above, you must also pay a $10 park entrance fee.

 1. Check out Fort Jefferson

 Fort Jefferson is America’s largest masonry structure, with over 16 million bricks.
 The fort was used as a prison for criminals during the Civil War, and is most commonly known as the prison that held Dr. Samuel Mudd for assisting in the assassination of President Abraham Lincoln.